-Type of RiKynti (Priv vate Property) Benefit Sharing Ownership Management RiNongtymmen Land that has been inherited from generations to generations.
+Type of RiKynti (P rivate Property) Benefit Sharing Ownership Management RiNongtymmen Land that has been inherited from generations to generations.
 Used by the decedents of one mother By the youngest daughter.
 Managed by the maternal uncle or brothers Ri Maw Land that has been acquired through purchase or through the right of apportionment.
-Owned by the youngest daughter Managed by the maternal uncle or brothers Ri Seng and RiKhain Undivided family owned land Used by members of one family or decedents of one mother Owned by the youngest daughter Managed by the maternal uncle or brothers RiKhurid Land that has been purchased or bought over which the purchaser has the propriety, heritable and transferable rights over land.
-Used by members of the one family Owned by the female Managed by the family RiBitor Land that has been acquired on receipt of a ceremonial bottle of liquor Used by members of one family or decedents of one mother Owned by the youngest daughter Managed by the maternal uncle or brothers RiDakhol Land that has been obtained by the right of Used by members of one family or Owned by the youngest Managed by the maternal uncle or occupation decedents of one mother daughter brothers RiShyieng Portion of land that has been given to the youngest daughter of a clan for meeting the expense on performance of religious rites and ceremonies. youngest daughter of the family Owned by the youngest daughter Managed by the maternal uncle or brothers RiPhniang Part of the land of Ri Kur or RiNongtymmenthat has been given to female members who acts as custodian and assists in the preparation of religious ceremonies or for looking after them in times of trouble. youngest daughter Owned by the youngest daughter Managed by the maternal uncle or brothers Rilapduh Land of a family or a clan that has become extinct which is kept as Ri Raid or Ri Bam Syiem Owned by the female head of the Syiem clan of a particular region RiShiak Land that has been acquired by the husband and the wife which is given to the clan.
+Used by the members or decedents of one mother Owned by the youngest daughter Managed by the maternal uncle or brothers Ri Seng and RiKhain i Seng and Undivided family Owned by the youngest daughter Managed by the maternal uncle or brothers RiKhurid Land that has been purchased or bought over which the purchaser has the propriety, heritable and transferable rights over land.
+Used by members of the one family Owned by the female Managed by the family RiBitor Land that has been acquired on receipt of a ceremonial bottle of liquor Used by members of one family or decedents of one mother Owned by the youngest daughter Managed by the maternal uncle or brothers RiDakhol Land that has been obtained by the right of occupation Used by members of one family or decedents of one mother Owned by the youngest daughter Managed by the maternal uncle or brothers RiShyieng Portion of land that has been given to the youngest daughter of a clan for meeting the expense on performance of religious rites and ceremonies.
+Used by the youngest daughter of the family Owned by the youngest daughter Managed by the maternal uncle or brothers

+RiPhniang Part of the land of Ri Kur or RiNongtymmenthat has been given to female members who acts as custodian and assists in the preparation of religious ceremonies or for looking after them in times of trouble.
+Used by the youngest daughter of the family Owned by the youngest daughter Managed by the maternal uncle or brothers Rilapduh Land of a family or a clan that has become extinct which is kept as Ri Raid or Ri Bam Syiem Used by the Syiem clan Owned by the female head of the Syiem clan of a particular region Managed by the maternal uncle or brothers RiShiak Land that has been acquired by the husband and the wife which is given to the clan.
 Used by the members of the family Owned by the female head.
 Managed by the husband and on his demise by his son.